pombreda/lepl/doc-src/manual/intro-2.rst

   >>> add.parse('12 + 30')
   [...]
-  lepl.stream.maxdepth.FullFirstMatchException: The match failed at ' + 30'.
+  lepl.stream.maxdepth.FullFirstMatchException: The match failed in <string> at '+ 30' (line 1, character 4).

 So in this section we'll look at the various ways we can handle spaces (and learn more about other features of Lepl along the way).